parse-community/parse-php-sdk/README.md

 #### Push Status

 If your server supports it you can extract and check the current status of your pushes.
+This allows you to monitor the success of your pushes in real time.

 ```php
 // Get Push Status